lucpierson/PushOdooContactsToGoogleContacts/README.md

 https//myOddoInstance/odoo_module/called_function

-some isntallation details can be found in the Scrapbook.
+some installation details can be found in the Scrapbook.

 Need a complete python, odoo, google python libs as pre-reqs